fkroeber/obia_exploratory/README.md

 Most parts of the data preparation & data visualisation are done directly using ecgonition functionality.
 For the main part (UMAP dimensionality reduction) the created objects with their feature values are exported.
 Features are evaluated using the umap python library and the results are written back to the ecognition project.
 Altogether, this pipeline should run smoothly from within ecognition once the necessary python environment is in place (-> see `requirements.txt`).

 From the users point of view, the tool offers two ways of exploring feature sets - one based on user-defined feature sets & one based on pre-defined feature sets.
 The possibility mentioned first refers to the user choosing his/her own features of interest that should compose the high-dimensional feature space of interest.
 Contrary, the pre-defined featuresets are provided in case there is no idea on which features may be useful at all (and also to allow a demonstration of the tool with minimal user input being required).
 A total of 4 feature sets is implemented - "f_all", "f_spectral", "f_spatial", "f_contextual".
-For the details on which specific features were grouped together forming these sets, please take a look at the file `feature_sets.csv` (ecognition_workspace -> results -> FeatureEDA).

-### D. Output visualisation
+### D. Ecognition visualisation

 The following two figures visualise the output of the current tool applied to the provided sample data.
 In both cases a multi-resolution segmentation (scale: 40, shape: 0.2, compactness: 0.7) was used to create objects.
 The visualised feature sets are the pre-implemented ones.